dibakarpa/Python-Programs/README.md

-import tkinter as tk  #Imports the Tkinter library and gives it a short name tk from tkinter import messagebox #Imports the messagebox feature from Tkinter.
+import tkinter as tk  #Imports the Tkinter library and gives it a short name tk
 ***
 Tkinter is used to create GUI applications like:
 Windows